Near-Optimal Parallel Approximate Counting via Sampling: Introduction

-\subsection{Applications to parallel counting}
+\subsection{Applications to Parallel Counting}

-\Cref{mainth1} and \Cref{mainth2} can be implemented in work-efficient $\RNC$ algorithms in a straightforward way.
-By combining our results with $\RNC$ sampling algorithms for Gibbs distributions, we obtain $\RNC$ algorithms for approximate counting (i.e., estimating the partition function) for several fundamental classes of Gibbs distributions, including: \begin{itemize} \item anti-ferromagnetic $2$-spin systems (including the anti-ferro Ising model and the hardcore model) up to the uniqueness threshold, beyond which approximate counting and sampling become intractable even for sequential algorithms; \item the monomer-dimer model (matchings); \item the ferromagnetic Ising model with external fields. \end{itemize}
+\Cref{mainth1,mainth2} can be implemented in work-efficient $\RNC$ algorithms in a straightforward way.
+By combining with $\RNC$ approximate sampling algorithms, we obtain $\RNC$ algorithms for approximate counting for several fundamental classes of Gibbs distributions, including: \begin{itemize}[leftmargin=*] \item anti-ferromagnetic $2$-spin systems (including the anti-ferro Ising model and the hard-core model) up to the uniqueness threshold, beyond which approximate counting and sampling become intractable even for sequential algorithms; \item the monomer-dimer model (matchings); \item the ferromagnetic Ising model with external fields. \end{itemize}

-The following theorems summarize (in slightly simplified form) our new results on parallel approximate counting.
+The following theorems state our results on parallel approximate counting in slightly simplified form.
 The formal definitions of the models are postponed to \Cref{section:applications}.
 Throughout, we let $G=(V,E)$ be a connected graph with $n$ vertices, $m$ edges, and maximum degree $\Delta$.

-\begin{theorem} Consider the anti-ferromagnetic $2$-spin system on $G$ satisfying one of the following: \begin{itemize}[leftmargin=*, labelsep=0.5em, itemsep=0.2em] \item strictly anti-ferromagnetic and satisfying the uniqueness condition; \item satisfying the uniqueness condition, and $G$ is $\Delta$-regular. \end{itemize} Then there exists an algorithm that estimates the partition function within relative error $\eps$ with success probability at least $0.7$, running in $O(\log^2 n \cdot \log (1 / \eps))$ depth using $\tilde{O}(nm / \eps^2)$ processors. \end{theorem} The uniqueness condition in \Cref{thm:anti-ferro} matches that in~\cite{chenOptimalMixingTwostate2022}; beyond this regime, approximate counting becomes intractable~\cite{sly2012computational}.
+\begin{theorem} Consider the anti-ferromagnetic $2$-spin system on graph $G$ satisfying one of the following: \begin{itemize}[leftmargin=*, labelsep=0.5em, itemsep=0.2em] \item strictly anti-ferromagnetic and satisfying the uniqueness condition; \item satisfying the uniqueness condition, and $G$ is $\Delta$-regular. \end{itemize} Then there exists an algorithm that estimates the partition function within relative error $\eps$ with success probability at least $0.7$, running in $O(\log^2 (n/\eps))$ depth using $\tilde{O}(m^2\eps^{-2})$ processors.

+Moreover, for the hard-core model satisfying the uniqueness condition, there exists an algorithm that estimates the partition function within relative error $\eps$ with success probability at least $0.7$, running in $O(\log^2 (n/\eps))$ depth using $\tilde{O}(m n \eps^{-2})$ processors. \end{theorem}